unibg-seclab/aesmix/README.md

    are enforced in the multi-threaded implementation.

-## compile

-*Make* is used for compilation and testing purposes.
+*make* is used for compilation and testing purposes.
 A basic *compile-and-test* setup is made by the steps:

     make
     make test